Response Handling

 Response Struct Binding

-When using c.Respond(), Okapi automatically serializes the response struct into the HTTP response.
-It inspects struct tags to determine:
+When using c.Respond()/c.Return(), Okapi automatically serializes the response struct into the HTTP response.

-• The HTTP status code
+- the HTTP status code

 type BookResponse struct {